freedomofpress/securedrop/docs/admin.rst

 .. include:: includes/l10n.txt

-At any time during and after initial setup, you can chose from a list of supported languages to display using the codes shown in parentheses.
+At any time during and after initial setup, you can choose from a list of supported languages to display using the codes shown in parentheses.

 .. note:: With a *Source Interface* displayed in French (for example), sources